habin-isa/githab/README.md

 ### Personal portfolio website, all things tech puppa

-This app is a display of sample web apps + past installations.
+This smooth scrolling format app is a display of sample web apps + past installations.
 First steps were buiilding out wireframes and designs in Invision - Idea development can be seen here: https://projects.invisionapp.com/prototype/githab-ck7wj8mpm000dyh01n1qo2h0p

 ---